Building and Strengthening Social and Economic Sustainability Among New York State Black Farmers

 Introduction:

-Based on the history outlined in the proposal our team is working to provide the skills necessary to begin to overcome some of the challenges faced by Black Farmers.
-We are intentional about not making assumptions, so we have taken laborious time to number one find as many black farmers as possible and secondly to engage them in a trustful and collaborative way as to find out exactly how this project can best meet their current needs and guide them to a space of increased revenue for their farm businesses.
+Based on the history outlined in the proposal our team provided 14 skillshares with topics based on a survey completed on March 31, 2022.
+The surveys were completed by attendees at the " Wisdom of Black Farmers" Skillshare" on that date.
+We supported over 35 Black Farmers to attend the Black Urban Growers Conference (BUGS) in 2022, 2023 and 2024.
+Our team did not make assumptions; we took laborious time to, number one, find as many NY State black farmers as possible and, secondly, to engage them in a trustful and collaborative manner as to find out exactly how this project could best meet their needs and guide them to a space of increased revenue, education, and networking to bolster their farm businesses.

 Research